Dirack/dirack/README.md

 ###### Image: Working as a Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda (2014).

-###  Member of Madagascar Developers team since 20/08/2021
+###  Member of the Madagascar Developers team since 20/08/2021
 > Madagascar: Open-Source Software Package for Multidimensional Data Analysis

 #### ✨ My contributions: